BCWF-Wetlands/WESP_Calculator/README.md

 Enter the EcoProvince abbreviation (GD, SIM, CI, etc)

-Identify if it is a Single or Reference site
+Identify if it is a Single or Reference site (Single or Ref)

 Enter the location and name of the survey 123 xlsx file (without extension), for example 'data/field_survey123_edited_04.14.2025'